agl-ic-eg/cluster_api/English.README.md

         - Termination　Cluster API Process.
         - Used to disconnect from the IC-Service server.
         - Return true bool value if processing successfully.
-- Applications include cluster_api.h, and link with libcluster_api.so can call every API.
+- Applications that include cluster_api.h and link with libcluster_api.so can call every API.

 # client_test Test content